Car Rental in Spain: Age, Credit Card, Insurance and What You Need

 Insurance in Spain

-• Credit card cover: some Visa and Mastercard Gold/Platinum cards cover the excess.
-Read the card’s terms before declining SCDW.
+• Credit card cover: some Visa and Mastercard Gold/Platinum cards already cover the excess — check the actual terms before declining SCDW at the desk

 Practical tips

-Off-airport pickup: Spain’s major airports charge a concession fee (10–15% of rental total) that doesn’t apply at city offices.
-For rentals of 5+ days, picking up from a city office with a free shuttle bus can save €30–80.
+Off-airport pickup: Spain’s major airports add a concession fee, typically 10–15% of the rental total, that city offices don’t charge.
+For rentals of 5 days or more, picking up from a city branch with a free shuttle can save €30–80.

 View car rental prices in Spain →